How I Built This Portfolio

 Frontend

-• Thymeleaf - SSR templates
+• Thymeleaf - Server-side rendering

-• Tailwind CSS - Styling
+• Tailwind CSS - Utility-first styling

 • Responsive Design - Mobile-first